edujuan/test-repo/KnowledgeBase/agent-interaction-test/isolation.md

-line 1: original (user A will change this) line 2: unchanged line 3: original (user B will change this)
+line 1: CHANGED BY USER A
+line 2: unchanged
+line 3: original (user B will change this)